jessepav/lacygoill-wiki-backup/terminal/TERM.md

 List primary names  of all terminal types, to which  `$TERM` can legitimately be set.

-On  top  of those,  you  can  also  set `$TERM`  to  any  alias present  in  the description of a given terminal.
+In addition  to those,  you can  also set `$TERM`  to any  alias present  in the description of a given terminal.

 ## What does `*` and `+` mean in the output of the previous command?